Alpha-Blockers

 Adverse Effects

-Adverse systemic effects such as tachycardia and tremulousness are less common with selective alpha-1 blockers.
-Although it can cause first-dose hypotension, syncope, dizziness, and headache due to vasodilation and vascular smooth muscle relaxation.
-Reflex tachycardia may occur due to a sudden decrease in blood pressure.
-These adverse effects tend to occur more often in the elderly and increase the risk of falls.
-To best avoid these adverse effects, the patient should take the medication at night.[8]
+Adverse systemic effects, such as tachycardia and tremulousness, are less common with selective alpha-1 blockers.
+However, these medications can cause first-dose hypotension, syncope, dizziness, and headache due to vasodilation and vascular smooth muscle relaxation.
+Reflex tachycardia may occur as a response to a sudden drop in blood pressure.
+These adverse effects are more common in older patients, increasing their risk of falls.
+To minimize these risks, it is recommended that patients take the medication at night.[28]

 Contraindications

-Nonselective alpha antagonists have additional contraindications.
+Nonselective alpha-adrenergic antagonists have additional contraindications.
 Phenoxybenzamine and phentolamine are contraindicated in a breastfeeding mother.
-Clinicians should exercise caution if the patient has marked renal impairment, cerebrovascular disease, coronary artery disease, or current respiratory infection.
-These medications are not suitable for long-term use.[8]
+Clinicians should exercise caution if the patient has marked renal impairment, cerebrovascular disease, coronary artery disease, or a current respiratory infection.
+These medications are not suitable for long-term use.[28]

 Monitoring

-Due to the risk of hypotension and tachycardia with phentolamine, it is crucial to monitor blood pressure and heart rate when administered intraoperatively for the removal of pheochromocytoma.[10]
+Due to the risk of hypotension and tachycardia with phentolamine, the blood pressure and heart rate of patients must be closely monitored when administering phentolamine intraoperatively for pheochromocytoma removal.[34]

 Toxicity